Mentoring Young Philanthropists

 We understand busy teen schedules.
 B’nai Tzedek provides service opportunities for teens throughout the year with no minimum time commitment.
 Teens, in conversation with their parents, determine their level of involvement.
 Teens seeking deeper engagement in philanthropy and advocacy education can apply to serve on the Youth Philanthropy Board.

-Sunday, January 28: The Tikkun Olam Tour.
+Sunday, January 26: The Tikkun Olam Tour, 10:00 a.m. – 3:00 p.m.
 Tour and help local non-profit organizations.
 Buses depart from the Ina Levine Jewish Community Campus at 10:00 a.m. and stop at several great organizations that want the help of teens.
-Buses return at 3:00 p.m.
+We will conclude our tour at the Friendship Circle: Jonathan’s Walk for Friendship, where we will have a picnic lunch and help run this important community event.
+Kosher lunch, snacks and t-shirt are included with your registration.
 Five hour community service certificates given upon completion.

 B’nai Tzedek is a community of mitzvah-doers.
 Throughout the year, organizations will contact B’nai Tzedek looking for volunteers.
 We send these volunteer opportunities out by email to all teens on our email list.